atdi/gboot/README.md

 The purpose of this project is to create a small gradle plugin similar with spring-boot but with no additional dependency to any framework.

-Current version it is 0.1.1 and doesn't have to many features for the moment.
+Current version it is 0.1.2 and is coming with examples and few useful starters.

 Until a full documentation will be available you can have a look in the examples projects.